BenYeung4/Beauty-Ecommerce/README.md

 # User Story:
 As a consumer of Korean beauty and skincare products I am looking purchase a range of high quality products.

-I am able to make an account and store recently viewed items for display.
+I am able to create an account and store recently viewed items which will then be put on display.

 As a consumer once I make an account I am able to maintain the products in shopping cart for checkout.